Beloit Transit: Services

 The transit system operates seven routes including the Beloit-Janesville Express, which connects with the Janesville Transit System.
 Service is only provided Monday through Friday from 5:29am to 6:22pm.
 The downtown transfer facility is located at 225 Shirland Ave.
-All routes except Route 4 operate from the transfer facility.
+All routes except Route 4 and Route 5 operate from the transfer facility.
 In September 2020, the council approved changes to the transit system that boosted coverage of the city's population and employment destinations to 86%, up from 70% coverage while also bolstering coverage to Beloit business destinations from 53% to 66% for employees without personal transportation.